A Note from 2020

 5) Chocolate Tasting

-Amedei makes the best chocolate in the world.
+Amedei, outside of Pisa, makes some of the best chocolate in the world.
 We spent roughly two hours with them learning about the chocolate making process, tasting chocolate in all forms and percentages and then pouring chocolate to bring home.
 Really fun afternoon.
 You can’t go wrong with chocolate anyway, but this was as perfect a chocolate experience as you can get.

 6) Uffizi Museum